knpuniversity/symfony/knpu/ep6-security/user-registration-form.md

 Rendering the form is exactly how it always is: `form_start(form)`, `form_end(form)`, and inside, `form_row(form.email)`.
-Then `form_row(form.plainPassword)` - but because we're used the `RepeatedType`, this will render as *two* fields - so use `form.plainPassword.first` and `form_row(form.plainPassword.second)`.
+Then `form_row(form.plainPassword)` - but because we used the `RepeatedType`, this will render as *two* fields - so use `form.plainPassword.first` and `form_row(form.plainPassword.second)`.

 Cool, right?

 Finally show off your styling skills by adding a `<button type="submit">` with some fancy Bootstrap classes.
-Don't forget the `formnovalidate` to disable validation.
+Don't forget the `formnovalidate` to disable HTML5 validation.
 And finally say, register.

 That oughta do it!
 Finish things by adding a link to this from the login page.